oasisprotocol/oasis-sdk/client-sdk/ts-web/ext-utils/docs/getting-started.md

 # Getting started

-## Building a DApp
+## Building a dApp

-**The sample DApp.**
+**The sample dApp.**
-Take a look at the sample code for the DApp side of the overall interface.
+Take a look at the sample code for the dApp side of the overall interface.
 That's in [sample-page/src/index.js](../sample-page/src/index.js).

 At a high level, the sample page opens an `oasisExt.connection.ExtConnection`,